biopython/biopython.github.io/wiki/Deprecation_policy.md

               " in a future release of Biopython.
 Please use the SomeOtherModule" " instead, as described in the Tutorial.
-If you would like to" " continue using Bio.SomeModule, please contact the Biopython" " developers via the mailing list.", BiopythonDeprecationWarning)
+If you would like to" " continue using Bio.SomeModule, please contact the Biopython" " developers via the mailing list or GitHub.", BiopythonDeprecationWarning)
 ```